Powerdynamo brings new ignition & light

 Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off.

-The R27 is originally provided with a battery ignition, now it is a magnet ignition system.
-There is a evident avail, but there is one drawback and important difference.
-You have to take care for it.
+Important: The R27 is originally provided with a battery ignition, now it is a magnet ignition system.
+This gives many advantages, but has also a drawback and important difference.

 Make sure your bike rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.
 You will have to move the front wheel fork for good access.

 Disconnect your battery and take it out of the motorcycle.
-Note, that should you be installing a 12 volt system, you will either need a 12 volt battery or you use the option of driving without.
+Note, that you are now installing a 12 volt system.
+So you will either need a 12 volt battery or you use the option of driving without.
 You will still have to replace all lightbulbs to 12 volt ones however in that case too.
 The horn may stay at 6 volts.
 For driving without battery, please observe our information on driving without battery.
-If there are bullseye indicator at your bike, you have to installate a electrolyt capacitor (min.
-20.000mF/16V) for equalisation instead of the battery.
+If there are side indicators at your bike AND you want to drive without battery, best order our alternative regulator with inbuilt condenser , you install an electrolytic capacitor (min.
+20.000mF/16V) in the place of the battery.

 Technical it is possible to drive your bike without the battery.
-But consult your local road traffic regulators.
+But consult your local road traffic regulations.

 Put off the generator cover from the motor and disconnect the cables of the generator.
 Normally that shall be: